What is Plug Valve?- Working, Types, and Application

 2. Non-Lubricated Plug Valve

-This plug valve utilizes a tapered or cone shape that acts as a wedge and presses a polymeric sleeve against the body cavity.
-The use of the sleeve reduces friction between the plug mechanism and the body.
+This type of plug valve features a tapered or conical design, which functions like a wedge to press a polymer sleeve tightly against the body cavity.
+Incorporating this sleeve helps minimize friction between the plug and the valve body itself.

 The three main types of non-lubricated plug valves are: